 - Having a weakened immune system

-- Having diabetes (probably due to the increased sugar level in the saliva)
+- Having diabetes (probably due to an increased sugar level in the saliva)

 - Being pregnant

 - Being obese

 Babies have an immature immune system and are susceptible to developing thrush, as the video below describes.